Ontario Food Terminal Act, R.S.O. 1990, c. O.15Skip to content

 (2) Subject to the approval of the Board, the manager of the Terminal may appoint such employees as he or she considers necessary and fix their salaries or other remuneration.
 R.S.O.
 1990, c.
 O.15, s.
 3.

-Objects and powers of Board
+Objects of Board

 4. (1) The objects of the Board are,